How to Stabilize Indoor Humidity Levels

 Not all moisture comes in large bursts.
 Some sources contribute small amounts continuously, which can gradually raise humidity over time.
 These include:

-- Minor air leaks allowing humid outdoor air inside
+• Minor air leaks that let humid outdoor air enter

 These sources are harder to notice because they do not create sudden changes.
 However, they can prevent humidity from stabilizing by constantly adding moisture to the environment.